pywebio/PyWebIO/docs/cookbook.rst

 Output Matplotlib figure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Simply do not call ``matplotlib.pyplot.show``, directly save the figure to in-memory buffer and output the buffer via :func:`pywebio.output.put_image`:
+Instead of using ``matplotlib.pyplot.show()``, to show matplotlib figure in PyWebIO, you need to save the figure to in-memory buffer fist and then output the buffer via :func:`pywebio.output.put_image`:

 .. exportable-codeblock::